Mobile Internet while Moochdocking

 - Take your laptop, phone, or tablet up as close to the exterior wall of the house within sight of your RV.

-- Run some speed tests (Our guide: Testing & Understanding Your Mobile Internet Speeds)
+- Run some speed tests (Our guide: Testing Internet Speeds & Performance)

 - Try out some typical web surfing.

 If the experience is a good one, then using long-range Wi-Fi extending gear may help bring that experience back to your mobile home.

 If the signal at the exterior wall isn't great or usable, you're going to have to get more creative in bringing their network closer to you.